harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/shared/step_palette/_sto-ref-ui-image-access-id.md

-`access_id` Username to log in to the container registry.
+Username to log in to the container registry.